Rediscovering Intimacy: Tantric Alternatives to Pornography

 How can Tantric Massage Therapy Help with Porn Addiction or Excessive Porn Use?

 2. Get to know your body.
 Explore different ways to touch and wake up the sensations in the physical body.
 Learn about what you like, and how to ask for it.
-Equally, learn how to say no to something which you may not want to experience.
+Equally, learn how to say no to something that you may not want to experience.
 This way, the source of arousal can shift to your own body, as opposed to any external sources

 3. Relax the body and mind to release any tension that may be stopping the flow of energy and pleasure through the body